Many people bury their feelings and hold on to past trauma.

 It can also affect your ability to develop meaningful relationships with others.

-At some point, we have to deal with our painful past and do whatever it takes to move forward.
+At some point, you have to deal with your painful past and do whatever it takes to move forward.

-Here are a few steps that can help you begin to let go of the past.
+Here are a few steps that can help you overcome the pain of the past.